kata-ai/aksara-ui/README.md

 $ npm i @wicara/fonts
 ```

 Note that these fonts are **not provided for free**.
-You should check if you have a license for them before using this package.
+You should check if you have a license to use these fonts before installing this package.

 ### Usage